HeikkiRuhanen/ethiopian-identity-wallet/README.md

 🚀 A real-world showcase of Self-Sovereign Identity (SSI) for verifying crypto wallet eligibility for National Stablecoin holding.

 ### 📌 Overview
 This project demonstrates how Self-Sovereign Identity (SSI) can be used to verify an individual's eligibility to hold a National Stablecoin in Ethiopia.
-By leveraging Verifiable Credentials (VCs), Zero-Knowledge Proofs (ZKPs), and the Midnight blockchain, we provide a privacy-preserving solution for on-chain KYC compliance without revealing sensitive user data.
+By leveraging Verifiable Credentials (VCs), Zero-Knowledge Proofs (ZKPs), and the Midnight blockchain, we provide a privacy-preserving solution for on-chain compliance without revealing sensitive user data.

 ### 🔹 Key Features:
 ✅ Zero-Knowledge Proofs (ZKPs): Confirm eligibility without exposing private data